afronski/presentations/done/zeromq-in-nodejs@berlinjs/slides.md

 ???

-- I can't disclose too many details regarding domain or the actual algorithms, but I promise that the technical side related with ZeroMQ and Node.js is gathered 1:1 from the actual problem.
+- I can't disclose too many details regarding domain or the actual algorithms.
+- But I promise that the technical side related with ZeroMQ and Node.js is gathered 1:1 from the actual problem.

 ---